Backfeed/backfeed-restapi-ops/README.md

 Stuff that has to do with deployment of the REST API

-## Installation
+## Install

 Clone this repository and cd to the new directory:

     git clone https://github.com/Backfeed/backfeed-restapi-ops.git ops
     cd ops

-If you do not have docker installed, do that first:
+If you do not have docker installed, do that first.

+### On Linux

     sudo apt-get install docker.io
     sudo service docker start

+### On Windows

+Install Docker Toolbox from: https://www.docker.com/products/docker-toolbox

+## Build

 Build the docker image